Notes on A-infinity algebras, A-infinity categories and non-commutative geometry. I: Coalgebras and non-commutative schemes

-is representable.
-The corresponding non-commutative thin scheme is denoted by $Maps ( X, Y )$. \end{thm} {\it Proof.} It is easy to see that the functor under consideration commutes with finite projective limits.
-Hence it is of the type $A \mapsto Hom_{Coalg_{\cal C}} ( A^{\ast}, B )$, where $B$ is a counital coalgebra (Theorem 1).
+The corresponding non-commutative thin scheme will be denoted by $Maps ( X, Y )$. \end{thm} {\it Proof.} It is easy to see that the functor under consideration commutes with finite projective limits.
+Hence it is of the type $A \mapsto Hom_{Coalg_{\cal C}} ( A^{\ast}, B )$, where $B$ is a counital coalgebra (Theorem \ref{coalgebras as functors}).
 The corresponding non-commutative thin scheme is the desired $Maps ( X, Y )$. $\blacksquare$

 It follows from the definition that $Maps ( X, Y ) = \ihom ( X, Y )$, where the inner Hom is taken in the symmetric monoidal category of non-commutative thin schemes.
 By definition $\ihom ( X, Y )$ is a non-commutative thin scheme, which satisfies the following functorial isomorphism for any $Z \in Ob ( NAff_{{\cal C}}^{th} )$: